sjbylo/rbac-demo/README.md

 # Simple RBAC demo for OpenShift Virtualization

-1. Apply the `htpasswd.txt` content to the cluster by creating an htpasswd auth configuraiton via the Console.
+1. Apply the `htpasswd.txt` (all passwords are `password`) content to the cluster by creating an htpasswd auth configuraiton via the Console.
 1. Create a `demo` project and add a test VM.
 1. Apply the cluster role and add (bind) to the user: oc apply -f yaml